Fate of Levi & William McCaffrey and their Descendants

 census and perhaps not long before 1830.
 Levi, the brother of William, appears

-to have died after the 1830 Fauquier County, Virginia census, but there is one
+to have died he was recorded in the 1830 Fauquier County, Virginia census and

-item of very strong some contradictory evidence to this assumption.
+item of contradictory evidence to this assumption.
 The census

 enumerations appear to show that both of these men married and had families.
 The